paul-szczepanek/lethe/SKIM manual.md

 actions may contain instructions and conditions that provide logic for the action.

-Logic syntax is enclosed in square `[ ]` brackets.
-Keyword syntax is enclosed in angled `< >` brackets.
+The text enclosed in double quotes `" "` gets printed on the screen.

 Whitespace is ignored and may be used for indentation to aid readability.

 > Comments in the manual, indented like this one, may mention things that are
 > explained fully in subsequent sections.